Need help? We are available to speak to you 7 days a weekRead More

 Book consultation

-The processing times for a standard partner visa vary.
+The processing times for a standard partner visa can vary.
 However, Schedule 3 partner visas can take longer to process compared to a standard partner visa application.
 As such, it is important to seek professional advice to avoid the risk of a visa refusal, as this will cause additional delays.

 • Both the applicant and sponsor must be over 18 years of age

-• The sponsor must be an Australian citizen, a permanent resident of Australia or an eligible New Zealand citizen
+• The sponsor must be an Australian citizen, a permanent resident of Australia, or an eligible New Zealand citizen

 • Both the applicant and sponsor must have been in a de facto relationship for at least 12 months